 Director, nominated by NHIA

-Graeme Gillan is chair of the National Herd Improvement Association (NHIA) and CEO, Holstein Australia.
+Graeme Gillan is chair of the National Herd Improvement Association (NHIA).
 He has a long career focussed on herd improvement in the Australian dairy industry, including with genetics companies in the private sector, such as Alta Genetics, ABS and RAB.